clitic/vsd/vsd/BUILD.md

 $ rustup target add aarch64-linux-android
 ```

 3. Now build with *aarch64-linux-android target*. `rpath` link arg can be removed if you do not want to support termux.
+You can also use [cargo-ndk](https://github.com/bbqsrc/cargo-ndk) to build vsd.

 ```bash
 $ PATH=$HOME/android-ndk-r27c/toolchains/llvm/prebuilt/linux-x86_64/bin:$PATH \